boopsboops/crack-pipe/README.md

 ## Step 5: Demultiplex your reads

 Now the reads can be demultiplexed by the sample barcodes you put into `temp/fastq/barcodes.fas`.
 The -f and -r arguments are the forward PCR primer and the reverse complement of the reverse PCR primer, respectively.
 Change as appropriate for your data.
+The -t argument is the number of processor cores on your machine (if in doubt, set to 4).
 The reads are also trimmed of PCR primers and barcodes in this step.

 ```
-./demultiplex.sh -f GTCGGTAAAACTCGTGCCAGC -r CAAACTGGGATTAGATACCCCACTATG
+./demultiplex.sh -t 8 -f GTCGGTAAAACTCGTGCCAGC -r CAAACTGGGATTAGATACCCCACTATG
 ```

 This step creates files named `temp/demultiplexed/*.fastq.gz` and `temp/trimmed/*.fastq.gz`.